aplteam/Tatin/docs/InstallingTheTatinServer.md

 1. Linux Version

    Specify both the name of the desired distribution and the version number in the `FROM` clause at the top of the file.
-In the template this is "Ubuntu" and "22.04".
+In the template, this is "Ubuntu" and "22.04".

-2. It's is a Docker convention to specify the Docker username and email address of a maintainer in the `MAINTAINER` clause.
+2. It is a Docker convention to specify the Docker username and email address of a maintainer in the `MAINTAINER` clause.

 3. Dyalog APL